isomerpages/sentosa-corp/_who-we-are/5-our-milestones.md

         <td>October 2006
         </td>
         <td>
-            Sentosa Cove welcomed its first residents to the 1170hectare marina cum waterfront residential precient.
+            Sentosa Cove welcomed its first residents to the 1170hectare marina cum waterfront residential precinct.
 The Berth by the Cove was the first condominium to be occupied.
         </td>
     </tr>
     <tr>
         <td>August 2006</td>
         <td>The S$50 million hotel Siloso Beach Resort opened along Siloso Beach.
-Built on the hillside and fronting the beach, this unique resort offers accomodation amidst the natural setting.</td>
+Built on the hillside and fronting the beach, this unique resort offers accommodation amidst the natural setting.</td>
     </tr>
     <tr>
         <td>June 2006</td>